pine64/website/content/documentation/PineCube/Software/Armbian_notes.md

 ## Serial connection using pinephone/pinebook pro serial debugging cable

 You can use the serial console USB cable for PinePhones and Pinebook Pros at the [store](https://pine64.com/product/pinebook-pinephone-pinetab-serial-console/).
-With a [female terminal block](https://www.amazon.com/3-5mm-Stereo-Female-terminal-connector/dp/B077XPSKQD) wire using breadboard wire into the GPIO block at the following locations in a "null modem" configuration with transmit and receive crossed between your computer and the pinecube:
+With a [female terminal block](https://www.amazon.com/3-5mm-Stereo-Female-terminal-connector/dp/B077XPSKQD) wire using breadboard wire into the GPIO block at the following locations in a "null modem" configuration with transmit and receive crossed between your computer and the PineCube:

     S - Ground (to pin 9)
     R - Transmit (to pin 8)
     T - Receive (to pin 10)

-From Linux you can access the console of the pinecube using the screen command:
+From Linux you can access the console of the PineCube using the screen command:

 `screen /dev/ttyUSB0 115200`

 ## Basic bandwidth tests with iperf3

 Install armbian-config:

 `apt install armbian-config`

 Enable iperf3 through the menu in armbian-config:

 `armbian-config`

 On a test computer on the same network segment run iperf3 as a client:

 `iperf3 -c pinecube -t 60`

 The same test computer, run iperf3 in the reverse direction:

 `iperf3 -c pinecube -t 60 -R`